AAWorks/hill-cipher/Presentation.md

 0. Find the modular inverse with the mod being 26.
    This can be done through the Euclidean Algorithm
-   0. Given A and B, which are two integers that we want to find the greatest common divisor of, inputted into gcd(A,B) (this function!)
+   0. Given A and B, which are two integers that we want to find the greatest common divisor of such that A < B, inputted into gcd(A,B) (this function!)
    1. If A = 0, return B and terminate
    2. If B = 0, return A and terminate
-   3. Otherwise, let R = A % B and do gcd(B, R).
-This is a recursive function and will only end when either of the above cases are true
+   3. Otherwise, list out A = A / B + A % B, and do gcd(B, A % B)
-   4.
+   4. Keep on doing this till either 1 or 2 is fulfilled.
+This is the real gcd(A, B)
+   5. Rewrite the listed equations that have a remainder such that the remainder is isolated.
+   6. Starting from the bottom of the list of rewritten equations, substitute the equation above into the bottom of the list of rewritten equations and keep it on the bottom.
+Remove the equation above the bottom of the equation and repeat this till the bottom equation is the one remaining.
+   7. You should get an equation in the format of au + bv = d, where d is the last nonzero remainder that you got in step 4, and a and b are the original inputs into the gcd function. u and v are the other factors that we just got (not what we started out with).
+We can safely ignore v and u is the modular inverse.
+(There are some weird and insane steps that are relevant to if a is greater than b, but we won't get to that).